Renddslow/screening-chat-app/README.md

 ![Gandalf wisdom](https://images.squarespace-cdn.com/content/v1/5b43c205c3c16ab2868e3e80/1562359928493-7SCONEUNBBYXBI5PERAV/ke17ZwdGBToddI8pDm48kLN33MCaMri5_kQBC52hVftZw-zPPgdn4jUwVcJE1ZvWQUxwkmyExglNqGp0IvTJZUJFbgE-7XRK3dMEBRBhUpxl4eJ1_yh17i5W-8EZepd7i6cx6vuNmDP_l-samD14oL8qDRtH4rMNEwHpjJbhHkA/gandalf.gif)

 - [ ] Chat interface
-  - I can send a message
+  - [ ] I can send a message
-  - I can receive messages
+  - [ ] I can receive messages
-  - My messages display in the chat room in a way that indicates they belong to me
+  - [ ] My messages display in the chat room in a way that indicates they belong to me
-  - Messages from others display in the chat room in a way that indicates they belong to others
+  - [ ] Messages from others display in the chat room in a way that indicates they belong to others
-- [ ] Emoji support
+- [ ] Additional Features
-  - I can send emoji
-  - I can receive emoji
-  - I can pick from a standard list of emoji to send to people
+  > You may pick any of the following:
-- [ ] Slash commands
+  - Slash Commands
-  - I can enter a slash (`/`) followed by a command to execute a command
+    - I can enter a slash `/` followed by a command to execute a command
     - I can pass arguments to the command to enhance the command
-  - **Note**: This can be anything you like and be as simple or complex as you like
+    - The structure for creating slash commands is reusable
+  - Emoji Support
+    - I can send and receive emoji
+    - I can pick a standard set of emoji from some sort of picker
+    - I can use colons `:` to select and send emoji
-- [ ] Image support
+  - Image Support
-  - I can add an image to my chat messages
+    - I can send images
-  - I can receive images from other people's chats
+    - I can receive images sent by other chat users